Allemeshov/Allemeshov/readme.md

 # Hi 👋, I'm Sashka Lemeshov

-### I'm a 20 years old teen and I'm from Russia.
+### I'm a 20 years guy and I'm from Russia.
 (But actually from the USA, or may be it's better to say from Germany... ah, nevermind)

 ### Currently study Mechatronics in Schweinfurt, Germany and Software Engineering in Bryansk, Russia.
 Enjoy games, sport and coding.